Lostmyname/web-playbook/plays/architecture/write-universal-applications.md

 Write most application code in the universal folder.
 The client and server code is more about how to resolve the application in a way that works in their respective environments.

+A helpful rule of thumb is to never import modules from another enivornment.

 ## Integrating environments

 Where state needs to be shared between client and server use libraries that can are able to persist state.